Canisius High School: Athletics

-Canisius students also participate in a number of interscholastic sports; the school is a founding member of the Monsignor Martin Athletic Association.
+Canisius students participate in a number of interscholastic sports; the school is a founding member of the Monsignor Martin Athletic Association.
 The Crusaders field teams in baseball, basketball, bowling, crew, cross country, football, golf, hockey, lacrosse, sailing, squash, soccer, swimming, tennis, track and field, volleyball, Rugby, and wrestling.
 Given the Crusaders' dominance in athletics in Western New York and New York State since 2000, Canisius has won the Monsignor Martin Association's "Supremacy Cup" (recognizing Catholic League's top athletic school through the aggregate of each varsity team's regular and postseason results) in all but two years this century.

-The Canisius football team has become one of the most recognized programs in the United States over the last few years thanks in part to the successes of recent graduates like John Urschel '09 and Jimmy Gaines '10 as well as several other high-profile Division 1 recruits.
+The Canisius football team has become one of the most recognized programs in the Northeast over the last few years thanks in part to the successes of recent graduates like John Urschel '09 and Jimmy Gaines '10 as well as several other high-profile Division 1 recruits.
 The program, ranked in the top 5 in the northeast USA, was nationally profiled by Rivals in the summer of 2013.

 The Canisius rowing team has achieved significant national success in recent years.
 The Crusaders captured the Youth National Lightweight Eight Championship in 2006 and 2007, the Scholastic National Freshman Eight Championship in 2006 and 2008, the Scholastic Lightweight Eight Championship in 2009 and 2010, and the Scholastic National Junior Eight Championship in 2008.
 In 2019 the Senior Lightweight 4+ won all three major national championships including, the Scholastic National Championship, Canadian Secondary School Championship, and the Youth National Championship.
 The four also broke the record for the event at the Youth National Championship.

 Traditionally, Canisius' biggest rival in sports has been St. Joseph's Collegiate Institute.
 Contests between the two institutions in any sport are well-attended and well-covered.
 The varsity football games between the two have annually been featured as part of the Great American Rivalry Series, which broadcasts high school games to U.S. troops around the world.
 Canisius has won seven straight and twelve of sixteen recent games against St. Joe's in football, a streak that matches Canisius' longest winning streak in the rivalry series that dates back to 1921.

 Curriculum

 Every student at Canisius is involved in a rigorous college-preparatory curriculum.
-Students are required to take seven college-preparatory courses per semester; over four years, the credit requirement is 30 credits.
+Students are required to take seven college-preparatory courses per semester; over four years, the credit requirement is 29.5 credits.
 Honors and Advanced Placement sections exist in each of the curricular disciplines.
 Admissions are based on grades, an entrance exam, and various other criteria.

 Because of its academic rigor and the fact that its diploma requirements exceed those of the state of New York, Canisius is one of only four Western New York secondary schools (with Buffalo Seminary, Nichols School, and The Park School of Buffalo) in which students are exempt from taking New York State's Regents Examinations.
 Instead, Canisius is accredited by the Middle States Association of Colleges and Schools and is a member of the New York State Association of Independent Schools.